hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 - [ ] __Implements CheckDestroy__: Resource testing should include a `CheckDestroy` function (typically named `testAccCheckAws{SERVICE}{RESOURCE}Destroy`) that calls the API to verify that the Terraform resource has been deleted or disassociated as appropriate.
 More information about `CheckDestroy` functions can be found in the [Extending Terraform TestCase documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/testcase.html#checkdestroy).
 - [ ] __Implements Exists Check Function__: Resource testing should include a `TestCheckFunc` function (typically named `testAccCheckAws{SERVICE}{RESOURCE}Exists`) that calls the API to verify that the Terraform resource has been created or associated as appropriate.
 Preferably, this function will also accept a pointer to an API object representing the Terraform resource from the API response that can be set for potential usage in later `TestCheckFunc`.
 More information about these functions can be found in the [Extending Terraform Custom Check Functions documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/testcase.html#checkdestroy).
 - [ ] __Excludes Provider Declarations__: Test configurations should not include `provider "aws" {...}` declarations.
-If necessary, only the provider declarations in `provider_test.go` should be used for multiple account/region or otherwise specialized testing.
+If necessary, only the provider declarations in `acctest.go` should be used for multiple account/region or otherwise specialized testing.
 - [ ] __Passes in us-west-2 Region__: Tests default to running in `us-west-2` and at a minimum should pass in that region or include necessary `PreCheck` functions to skip the test when ran outside an expected environment.
 - [ ] __Includes ErrorCheck__: All acceptance tests should include a call to the common ErrorCheck (`ErrorCheck:   acctest.ErrorCheck(t, service.EndpointsID),`).
 - [ ] __Uses resource.ParallelTest__: Tests should use [`resource.ParallelTest()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#ParallelTest) instead of [`resource.Test()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#Test) except where serialized testing is absolutely required.